International Journal of Environmental Research and Public Health: Abstracting and indexing

-According to the Journal Citation Reports the journal had a 2021 impact factor of 4.614, but in February 2023, Clarivate delisted the journal in its main citation indexes (Science Citation Index Expanded and Social Sciences Citation Index), citing "publications that were deemed outside the scope of the journal".
+According to the Journal Citation Reports the journal had a 2021 impact factor of 4.614,.
+However, in February 2023, Clarivate delisted the journal in its main citation indexes (Science Citation Index Expanded and Social Sciences Citation Index), citing "publications that were deemed outside the scope of the journal".
 A delisted journal does not receive rank metrics such as a Clarivate journal impact factor.

-Criticism and controversy

-In April 2023, the journal published a paper which criticized guidelines set by the Institute of Electrical and Electronics Engineers, claiming that radiation from cell phones presents a "health threat is scientifically documented at many levels and acknowledged by industries".
-The paper claimed that "there are no adequate health effects studies on the projected evolution of wireless systems such as 5G", and that "the effects of 1G to 4G systems have been ignored".
-The paper questioned whether health guidelines set out by the World Health Organization were independent of the telecommunications industry.